JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 .. math::
   z_{weight} =\frac{z_{\rho_{i+1}}-z_{\theta_{i}}}{z_{\rho_{i+1}}-z_{\rho_{i}}},

-with :math:`z_{\rho}` being the geopotential height of the rho levels and :math:`z_{\theta}` being the geopotential height of the potentialTemperature levels.
+with :math:`z_{\rho}` being the geopotential height of the rho levels and :math:`z_{\theta}` being the geopotential height of the theta levels.
-Pressure on potentialTemperature and rho levels, together with specific humidity on potentialTemperature levels is then passed to the generic refractivity calculator, which calculates refractivity on potentialTemperature levels.
-The partial derivative of the pressure on potentialTemperature with regards to pressure on rho levels is required for the refractivity derivatives used in the ZTD TL/AD, and is
+Pressure on theta and rho levels, together with specific humidity on theta levels is then passed to the generic refractivity calculator, which calculates refractivity on theta levels.
+The partial derivative of the pressure on theta with regards to pressure on rho levels is required for the refractivity derivatives used in the ZTD TL/AD, and is

 .. math::
   \frac{\partial P_{\theta_{i}}}{\partial P_{\rho_{i}}}=\frac{P_{\theta_{i}} z_{weight}}{P_{\rho_{i}}}